 There are no marked hiking trails within the campground, however, opportunities for hiking exist nearby.
-Death Brook Falls is a scenic spot about a quarter mile from Route 28, across the highway from Golden Beach Campground.
-Just across Route 28 from the Golden Beach Campground is the 47,000-acre Blue Ridge Wilderness, which offers several hiking opportunities.
+Death Brook Falls is a scenic spot about a quarter mile from Route 28, across the highway from Golden Beach Campground and Day Use Area.
+Also just across Route 28 from the Campground and Day Use Area is the 47,000-acre Blue Ridge Wilderness, which offers several hiking opportunities.
 The Slim Pond trailhead is less than one mile north of the campground on Route 28 and the Shedd Lake trailhead is to the south.

 Biking is another popular activity at the campground.
-Bikers can ride the campground roads as well as miles of surrounding public roadways.
+Cyclists can ride the campground roads as well as miles of surrounding public roadways.